nyorain/vil/docs/performance.md

   application data when we can get around it.
 Copying even 4MB per frame via memcpy can cause significant problems.
 Just use the mapped GPU buffers directly.
+- Operations done in the gui/record hooking are less relevant.
+  Those functions being expensive is acceptable but we have to optimize the hot paths of applications since applications might do a lot of unoptimized stuff.
+Command recording and descriptor set management should have as little overhead as possible, even if that means doing more work later on when hooking a record or showing the data in the gui.
+  We want to runtime impact to be as close to zero as possible when the gui is not open, allowing developers to keep the layer always enabled.

+# Special cases

+## Descriptors

+Many applications are bottlenecked by descriptor set creation and updating.
+For DX11-style renderers we can clearly see the AllocateDescriptorSets -> UpdateDescriptorSets(WithTemplate) -> CmdDraw chain executed many times during rendering.
+An example useful for profiling is Dota.
+These performance are therefore highly performance critical and we introduced some special handling of descriptor sets:

+- To completely avoid allocations in AllocateDescriptorSets we have a static block of memory owned by a DescriptorPool in which all descriptor sets are placed
+- We never insert records info `refRecords` of a DescriptorSet to make destruction faster.
+Note that this means that we can't know whether the descriptorSet handles used by a `CommandRecord` are still valid, they may be dangling pointers.
+The only time we can safely dereference them is while the record is being submitted or is still pending on the device since the application cannot have destroyed the sets so far.
+	- Even when we don't have this guarantee we still have a way to know whether the pointer is dangling: we just need to store the DescriptorPool and the DescriptorSet::id together with the descriptor set pointer.
+And then when accessing the descriptorSet pointer, we
+	  	- check whether the DescriptorPool is still alive (it notifies on destruction and would therefore have been unset)
+		- if so, check if the given descriptorSet is still alive in the given pool via the pool's entries
+		- if so, check that the id matches (otherwise a new descriptorSet has been created at the same address)
+	  Yes, this is a huge amount of work.
+BUT keep in mind that we very rarely need this (only when selecting a new record